cloudmesh/cloudmesh-slurm/README.md

 ## 1.0 Installation

-The installation takes around an hour to two hours, for example, on a cluster of five Raspberry Pi 4 Model B computers.
+The installation takes around an hour on a cluster of five Raspberry Pi 4 Model B computers.

 To use the cloudmesh SLURM command, one must have cloudmesh installed